Ramarao on Duty

 Ramarao on Duty is a 2022 Indian Telugu-language mystery action drama film written and directed by Sarath Mandava.
-Produced by SLV Cinemas and RT Team Works, it stars Ravi Teja in titular role alongside Divyansha Kaushik, Rajisha Vijayan (in her Telugu debut), Chaitanya Krishna, and Venu Thottempudi.
-The plot follows Ramarao, an honest civil servant, who is on mission to eradicate corruption to help the people suffering from poverty.
+Produced by SLV Cinemas and RT Team Works, it stars Ravi Teja in title role alongside Divyansha Kaushik, Rajisha Vijayan (in her Telugu debut), Chaitanya Krishna and Venu Thottempudi.
+The plot follows Ramarao, an honest civil servant, who is on a mission to eradicate corruption to help the people struggling in poverty.

-The film began its production is July 2021 in Hyderabad with filming also taking place in Andhra Pradesh and Spain.
-Ramarao on Duty was released theatrically on 29 July 2022 to mixed to negative reviews from critics.
+The film began its production in July 2021 in Hyderabad with filming also taking place in Andhra Pradesh and Spain.
+Ramarao on Duty was released theatrically on 29 July 2022, which received mixed to negative reviews from critics and ended up as a box office failure.

-Plot
+Premise

-In 1995, B. Ramarao is a deputy collector turned M.R.O, who is posted to Chittoor.
-Upon arriving with his family and getting posted, his ex-girlfriend Malini files a police complaint, stating that her husband Surendra is missing.
-Ramarao learns about a few unsolved murder cases in the area and decides to crack them, along with helping Malini, with the help of the local police department.
+B. Ramarao, a deputy collector turned M.R.O. posted at Chittoor, begins to investigate the disappearance of his ex-girlfriend Malini's husband Surendra.
+That is when he learns about unsolved murder cases in the area and their connection to an illegal red sandalwood smuggling racket.

-Whilst investigating the case, he learns that an illegal red sandalwood smuggling racket is behind the murders.
-How do Ramarao and the police capture the illegal smuggling racket, with evidence, and how is all this related to Surendra forms the crux of the plot.

 Cast

 Production

-The film was tentatively titled as RT68 as it is intended to be Ravi Teja's 68th film as a lead actor.
+The film was tentatively titled RT68 as intended to be Ravi Teja's 68th film as a lead actor.
 In July 2021, the film's official title was unveiled as Ramarao on Duty.
 Principal photography of the film began on 1 July 2021 in Hyderabad.
 The film has wrapped for its final schedule of the shoot in October 2021.
 Filming also took place at Maredumilli forest, East Godavari District in Andhra Pradesh.
 The production moved to Spain in March 2022 to picturize few songs.